justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 ORDER BY reviews_in_2023 DESC;
 ```

-You can confirm the output is saved using:
+You can confirm the output is saved on your local machine using:

 ```shell
 !sh ls /tmp/output